Den-Hovenbagen/Runescape-Map-Viewer/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-The project is a functional map viewer loaded with the 377 runescape filesystem.
+The product is a functional map viewer loaded by the 377 runescape filesystem.
 The definitions decode osrs data revision 190.

-The aim of this project is to provide a Runescape map viewer.
+The aim of this project is to create a Runescape map viewer.
 The project is deemed finished when this is achieved.
 Afterwards enhancements in documentation and codebase is always possible.

 ### Built With
 * [Java](https://www.oracle.com/java/technologies/javase-downloads.html)